WebFiori/docs/routing.md

 ## Action

-The `action` option is used when the route is pointing to a class and the developer whould like to call one action from the class.
+The `action` option is used when the route is pointing to a class and the developer would like to call one action from the class.
 This option can make your application more MVC-like.

 **Next: [The Class `Response`](learn/class-response)**